Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Settlement near L’Anse aux Meadows – Photo credit: Daniel Pouliot on Flickr Creative Commons

-There are variations to this Viking Trail itinerary depending on what company you choose and whether you plan to camp but the one day you cycle across the barrenlands is a tough one, no matter who you go with.
+There are variations to this Viking Trail biking itinerary depending on what company you choose and whether you plan to camp but the one day you cycle across the barrenlands is a tough one, no matter who you go with.

 Chances are you’ll see moose along the way.
 They pop out of the woods quite unexpectedly – in fact one fellow in our group was followed down the highway by a moose but never even knew it!